 What are the possible causes of pulsatile tinnitus?

 Pulsatile tinnitus has many different possible causes.
 According to researchers at the University of California, San Francisco, “some [causes are] fairly benign, other [causes are] potentially life-threatening.”
-Some of these causes include abnormal cerebral pressures, certain vascular abnormalities, and “unique blood flow patterns near the ear.”
-Though rare, pulsatile tinnitus may also be an indicator of a tumor near the brain or ear.
+These causes include abnormal cerebral pressures, certain vascular abnormalities, and “unique blood flow patterns near the ear.”
+Though rare, pulsatile tinnitus may also indicate a tumor near the brain or ear.
 Common causes of “ordinary” tinnitus, including physical damage to the ear, ototoxic medications, exposure to loud noises, and age-related hearing loss, can also be connected to pulsatile tinnitus.

 What are the best treatments for pulsatile tinnitus?

 Pulsatile tinnitus is very similar to “ordinary” tinnitus but is characterized by rhythmic—rather than disorganized—buzzing or ringing sounds.
-If you are currently suffering from pulsatile tinnitus, be sure to speak with a medical professional.
+If you currently suffer from pulsatile tinnitus, speak with a medical professional.
 Modern tinnitus treatments, including tinnitus retraining therapy, may be able to effectively treat this bothersome, frustrating symptom.

 At Sound Relief Hearing Center, we provide hope and help to those living with tinnitus and other hearing health issues.
 Our patients are at the center of everything we do, and we strive to guide them to overcome their challenges by delivering innovative and compassionate healthcare.